OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

-4. Run the script to create the GPO and set the registry values for Office 2013.
+4. For computers with versions of Office newer than 2010 run the script to create the GPO and set the registry values to enable Telemetry Agent logging and uploading.

           Type . .\Create-TelemetryGpo -GpoName "Office Telemetry" -SqlServerName SQLExpress -officeVersion 2013